Team

 Undergraduate Researcher

-Anastasia is a first year Mathematics student on the pre-med track.
+Anastasia is a Mathematics student on the pre-med track.
 She has been interested in neuroscience for many years, specifically to explore the connectivity between neural processes and cognitive conditions, and to apply computational models to enhance understanding.
-In her free time, she enjoys playing the piano, violin, and gaming.
+She began in the Fall of 2024 to investigate how mutations disrupt social behavior and how to rescue these deficits.

 -